Prag8855/aab/frontend/content/guides/freelance-visa-letter-of-intent.md

 English_document: documents/Absichtserklaerung-Example-English.pdf
 ---

-To apply for a freelance visa, you need letters of intent from potential clients.
+To apply for a [freelance visa](/glossary/Freelance%20visa), you need [letters of intent](/glossary/Absichtserklärung) from potential clients.
 These letters prove that you will find clients and make money in Germany.

 **[How to apply for the German freelance visa ➞](/guides/freelance-visa)**

 A letter of intent says "I want to hire this person to do this job, for this price".
 It's not a contract.
-It does not force the person to hire you.
+The person does not have to hire you.
 It just shows interest for your services.

 {% include "_blocks/tableOfContents.html" %}